 If you run into an emergency and your emergency fund can’t cover it, this is where a personal line of credit for emergencies can come in handy.
 It can be a fast and simple solution to fall back on in case you find yourself facing emergency expenses without the savings to deal with them.

 Like we’ve already mentioned, personal lines of credit are generally meant to be used for emergency expenses that your emergency fund can’t fully cover.
 They can be a useful financial safety net to have in place in these types of scenarios.
 But as important as it is to understand their uses, it’s just as important to understand what they’re not meant for.
 They should never be used for things like:

-Applying for a Line of Credit Loan
+Loan Type: Line of Credit

 Here are some things that you want to do to prepare before you apply for a revolving line of credit.